galacticcouncil/hydration-docs/docs/participate_in_referenda.md

 :::caution
 Every voting period, the referendum proposal with the highest backing (*seconding*) enters the voting round.
 As the amount of referenda grows, there is no guarantee that your proposal will ever gain sufficient seconding to enter voting.
 There is no option to withdraw a referendum proposal, meaning that your funds might remain locked for a longer period of time.

 Malicious referendum proposals are punished.
-The HydraDX Council and the Technical Committee have the right to cancel any referendum which was proposed in bad faith.
+The Hydration Council and the Technical Committee have the right to cancel any referendum which was proposed in bad faith.
 As a result, the deposited tokens will be burnt.
 :::